CodeConnoisseur74/the-win-manager/README.md

 <br>

-The Rewind app features full CRUD functionality on the Front-End UI, implemented through the code written in React.
+The The Wins Manager app features full CRUD functionality on the Front-End UI, implemented through the code written in React.
 This allows users to work with records from the Django REST Framework API.

 `CREATE` - Users can sign up which creates a new user account and associated profile.
 Once authenticated, users can create snapshots, comments and samples.